Aquilegia sibirica: Distribution

 The 70 to 80 Aquilegia species are distributed in the Circumboreal Region, ranging between Eurasia and North America.
 Aquilegia sibirica is native to the north-central Asian regions of Siberia, northern Mongolia, Kazakhstan, and Xinjiang.
 When considered alongside the distribution of the closely related and similarly lowland species A. vulgaris, A. sibiricas current distribution suggests the possibility of a historical vegetation system that linked Central Europe with Siberia.
 The population in Middle Siberia is considered a quaternary relict (a population that once possessed a broader range in an earlier geologic epoch).

 In open portions of the taiga in the Siberian Sayansky District, Siberian columbines and other vascular plants were found in 1921 to form a dense, two-meter-tall vegetation that can obscure the view of people traversing through these areas.
 A. sibirica has also been found in the herb layer of the peatlands along Lake Baikal's eastern coast.
 It generally is found in lower elevation habitats while Aquilegia glandulosa occupies higher areas in roughly the same regions.

 Cultivation

 Siberian columbine is cultivated in gardens globally.
 The flower was introduced to the United States by the United States Department of Agriculture in 1933; these seeds were presented to the United States by A. P. Iljinski, the chief botanist of the Botanic Garden, Leningrad, on behalf of the Soviet Union.
 (Note: The A. sibirica seeds were given alongside seeds for other plant species, including 12 additional species of Aquilegia.)
 Finnish research has suggested that A. sibirica is among the Siberian and Far Eastern plants that could prove valuable for northern landscaping.
+In 1946, the American botanist Philip A. Munz identified that it had been hybridized with A. vulgaris to produce to produce the cultivated hybrid A. ×garnieriana.